-4.1.1.
-The alarm event record for signals handled as described in Section 2.1 shall include the detailed information which formed the basis of any escalate or de-escalate decision.

-4.1.2.
-Records of alarm event handling shall be kept for a minimum of 12 months.

-4.1.3.
-When handling an alarm event includes analyzing a video clip, audio clip, or other data stream captured in real time during the intrusion event, the Custodian of Record (see 1.2.17) shall be notified that the subject event record shall include information sufficient to reconstruct the analytic automation, such as the version number(s) of the analytic(s).
-The event record shall also include:

-a) The video clip, audio clip, or other data stream itself, or
+- 4.1.1. \The alarm event record for signals handled as described in Section 2.1shall include the detailed information which formed the basis of any escalate or de-escalate decision. - 4.1.2. \Records of alarm event handling shall be kept for a minimum of 12 months. - 4.1.3. \When handling an alarm event includes analyzing a video clip, audio clip, or other data stream captured in real time during the intrusion event, the Custodian of Record (see 1.2.17) shall be notified that the subject event record shall include information sufficient to reconstruct the analytic automation, such as the version number(s) of the analytic(s).
+The event record shall also include: - a) The video clip, audio clip, or other data stream itself, or

 - b) Sufficient Metadata to enable understanding of decisions made during alarm event processing.
-The Metadata shall include the details upon which an escalation/de-escalation decision was made., or - c) Operator recorded description of event that includes the details upon which an escalation/deescalation decision was made

-4.1.4.
-When the Custodian of Record for data specified in 4.1.3 is not the central station, the central station company shall implement a) and b);

-- a) Have a contract or agreement in place with the Custodian of Record that commits the Custodian of Record to retaining the data in compliance with 4.1.2, and - b) The central station's alarm event handling record shall identify the Custodian of Record
+The Metadata shall include the details upon which an escalation/de-escalation decision was made., or - c) Operator recorded description of event that includes the details upon which an escalation/de-escalation decision was made - 4.1.4. \When the Custodian of Record for data specified in 4.1.3 is not the Alarm Monitoring Center, the Alarm Monitoring Center company shall implement a) and b); - a) Have a contract or agreement in place with the Custodian of Record that commits the Custodian of Record to retaining the data in compliance with 4.1.2, and - b) The Alarm Monitoring Center's alarm event handling record shall identify the Custodian of Record